RicardoAzuul/OGD-front-end-developer-assignment/README.md

 # OGD-front-end-developer-assignment
-A simple webapp that takes JSON data containing bank account info from an API server and displays them on a page.
+A simple webapp that takes JSON data containing bank account info from an API server and displays it on a page.

 ## Getting Started